strongbrewio/strongbrewio.github.io/_posts/2018-05-02-looking-at-rxjs-schedulers.md

 This post will examine the different schedulers and explain the differences between them.

 ## Async in javascript
 To understand the difference between the different schedulers, we must first examine how async works in javascript.
-No worries, we won't go in to deep :).
+No worries, we won't go in too deep :).

 Javascript is a single threaded language that uses an event loop to handle asynchronous operations.
 One of my favorite talks ever covers this topic really well.
 It's by Philip Roberts and you can find a recording <a href="https://www.youtube.com/watch?v=8aGhZQkoFbQ" target="_blank">here</a>.
 Be sure to check it out if you are unsure what the event loop is and how it works.